byCedric/examples/with-facebook-auth/README.md

 ## How to use

-- Use [this link](https://snack.expo.io/@git/github.com/expo/examples:with-facebook-auth) to open this project in your browser
+- Use [this link](https://snack.expo.io/@git/github.com/expo/examples:with-facebook-auth) to open this project in your browser using Snack

 ### Running the app